ajv-validator/ajv-keywords/README.md

 #### `regexp`

-This keyword allows to use regular expressions with flags in schemas (the standard `pattern` keyword does not support flags).
+This keyword allows to use regular expressions with flags in schemas, and also without `"u"` flag when needed (the standard `pattern` keyword does not support flags and implies the presence of `"u"` flag).

 This keyword applies only to strings.
 If the data is not a string, the validation succeeds.